quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In this document, "client" and "server" refer to the endpoints of a QUIC connection unless otherwise indicated.
 A "load balancer" is an intermediary for that connection that does not possess QUIC connection keys, but it may rewrite IP addresses or conduct other IP or UDP processing.
+A "configuration agent" is the entity that determines the QUIC-LB configuration parameters for the network and leverages some system to distribute that configuration.

 Note that stateful load balancers that act as proxies, by terminating a QUIC connection with the client and then retrieving data from the server using QUIC